PART 1 — ESOP Fundamentals: A Global Perspective

 While "ESOP" is the most commonly used term, equity compensation comes in several forms.
 The right structure depends on your company's jurisdiction, stage, and goals.

-• Phantom Stock / Stock Appreciation Rights (SARs): Cash-based plans that mirror the economic benefit of share ownership without actual equity transfer.
-Useful in jurisdictions where issuing real equity is legally complex.
+Phantom Stock / Stock Appreciation Rights (SARs): Cash-based plans that mirror the economic benefit of share ownership without actual equity transfer.
+Useful for jurisdictions where issuing real equity is legally complex.

 Making ESOPs Valuable: What Actually Matters

 Tax benefits get most of the attention in ESOP discussions.
-But the companies that build genuinely effective equity programs focus on five things that matter more than any single tax provision.
+But the companies that build genuinely effective equity programmes focus on five things that matter more than any single tax provision.

 1. Transparent Valuation